ikawrakow/ik_llama.cpp/github-data/discussions/385 - Qwen3 235B performance on Intel Xeon Scalable processor.md

 INFO [           print_timings] generation eval time =   15317.10 ms /    50 runs   (  306.34 ms per token,     3.26 tokens per second) | tid="71476" timestamp=1747096864 id_slot=0 id_task=9696 t_token_generation=15317.103 n_decoded=50 t_token=306.34206 n_tokens_second=3.2643248530743705
 INFO [           print_timings]           total time =   25677.19 ms | tid="71476" timestamp=1747096864 id_slot=0 id_task=9696 t_prompt_processing=10360.092 t_token_generation=15317.103 t_total=25677.195
 ```

+> 👤 **saood06** replied on **2025-05-13** at **01:03:32**
+>
+> > Note: qwen3moe uses 8 experts by default.
+I found that we can speed up token generation(2.7 token/s->3.2 token/s) by reducing some experts used (from Top-8 to Top-6), without a significant drop in quality.
+>
+> There is this feature: https://github.com/ikawrakow/ik_llama.cpp/pull/239 I personally haven't had much success using it (for Deepseek V3/R1) , but it may work for you on Qwen.

 > 👤 **Gaolingx** replied on **2025-05-13** at **01:45:22**
 >